bleaktwig/yuadrem-wiki/docs/index.md

     more useful.
 * Check links **regularly**.
 They break often.
 * ADD COATIS.
+* Explain somewhere that anything before the penance is called "pre-penance".
 -->

 Yuadrem was first settled by the firstborn oric gods, [Et](religions/tanethism_pantheon.md#et) and [Om](religions/tanethism_pantheon.md#om).
 Et was a large and thin birch, pliable and adaptable.
 Om was a short and stout juniper, vigorous and prodigious.
 These two gods were ever locked in combat, yet none could take the upper hand.
 This conflict became known as the War of Spring<!-- TODO.
 Link. -->.